intel/IoTPortal/README.md

   </a>
 </h1>

-IoT Portal is a web application that interacts with Intel In-band Manageability to provide remote over-the-air (OTA) updates to IoT devices.
+IoT Portal is a web application that interacts with Intel In-Band Manageability to provide remote over-the-air (OTA) updates to IoT devices.
 It supports Firmware OTA (FOTA), Software OTA (SOTA), Application OTA (AOTA) and Configuration OTA (COTA).

 - Supports FOTA, SOTA, AOTA and COTA features.
 - Device categorization feature.